zeustamil/paulrhayes.com/source/_posts/css-modal.md

 ## Caveats

-It won't work in IE8 and below, there's no pointer-event support and opacity is poorly implemented.
+It won’t work in IE8 and below, there’s no pointer-event support and opacity is poorly implemented.
 IE9 supports :target but no pointer-events.
 Some IE specific styles could easily switch the opacity toggle to a display or visibility one.

 Users will still be able to tab through the links in the background and activate them.
 This only becomes an issue if you ignore the focus state…

-As I alluded to at the start, some JS hooks for keyboard interaction wouldn't go amiss, ESC to close and something to pull focus to the current modal and then back again on close.
+As I alluded to at the start, some JS hooks for keyboard interaction wouldn’t go amiss, ESC to close and something to pull focus to the current modal and then back again on close.

 The close button would probably look better with an image and the markup uses an extra containing element, which is always undesirable.

 Animations can be great, in small quantities, but something that animates too much and gets in the way of functionality is a major drawback for users.
 It would be quite easy to go overboard with this.

-<time datetime="2011-04-26">26 Apr 2011</time>: I've added a follow up post that addresses some of the caveats and makes this a little more cross browser compatible: [CSS Modal Follow Up](/2011-04/css-modal-follow-up/).
+<time datetime="2011-04-26">26 Apr 2011</time>: I’ve added a follow up post that addresses some of the caveats and makes this a little more cross browser compatible: [CSS Modal Follow Up](/2011-04/css-modal-follow-up/).